 Though it is recognized as a psychiatric condition, there isn’t a lot of factual information about treatment and overcoming it.
 It may be the result of bad life circumstances in which escapism is a necessity to emotionally cope with ongoing abuse or trauma.
 It can also be a symptom of another mental illness or a result of an unhealthy lifestyle.

 One must understand why they are daydreaming so much to find a solution to the problem.
+So what are the steps to stop daydreaming so much?

 Finding a solution starts with identifying the problem.
 Can you identify the reasons why you daydream?